polypheny/Website/contact.md

 hide_description: true
 ---

-Polypheny is a research project of the [Databases and Information Systems (DBIS) Group](https://dbis.dmi.unibas.ch/") at the [University of Basel](https://unibas.ch/).
+Polypheny is a research project that emerged from the [Databases and Information Systems (DBIS) Group](https://dbis.dmi.unibas.ch/) at the [University of Basel](https://unibas.ch/).

 ## Address